 - Boys more likely be incarcerated

-- Girls more likely to become a teen mom themselves
+- Girls more likely to become a young, single parent themselves

-Young mothers will receive stability and mentorship to help them develop skills necessary for self-sufficiency and independent adulthood while keeping their family intact and out of the welfare and foster care systems.
+Single mom families will receive safety, stability, and mentorship to help them develop skills necessary for self-sufficiency and independence while keeping their family intact and out of the welfare system.